in

 Depending upon the artwork detail, we choose the screen mesh.
 The artwork dictates the screens and ink used with any garment.
 The low detailed or simple image needs a lower screen mesh, whereas a higher screen mesh would be necessary for high-detailed or complex images.

-Further, plastisols inks are fairly viscous and will also work well with a lower screen mesh count.
+Further, plastisol inks are fairly viscous and will also work well with a lower screen mesh count.
 Therefore, all these factors let us know that, on average, we can likely use a 110 to 156 mesh screen for most of the screen printing jobs.

 5. Curing: